garethrepton/garethrepton.github.io/_posts/2020-12-01-Partial Application.md

 5. logWriters is then our list of loggers;
 6. finally log takes in the message parameter then pipes the list of loggers into an iterator, which calls each in turn with the message passed in.

 Really what we've done here is replaced the strategy pattern we used for the set of ILogWriter's in C# with a pair of "Strategy" functions.
 So `FakeSqlLogWriter` becomes the function `logFakeSql` and `ConsoleLogWriter` becomes `logActualConsole`.
-We've also replace the dependency injection with our log function, which takes in the partially applied logFakeSql and logActualConsole functions, and completes their call with the message parameter. **Its like we're doing object composition, but its a level lower at the function level, so the "Framework" code required to plumb it all together is massively reduced**.
+We've also replaced the dependency injection with our log function, which takes in the partially applied logFakeSql and logActualConsole functions, and completes their call with the message parameter. **Its like we're doing object composition, but its a level lower at the function level, so the "Framework" code required to plumb it all together is massively reduced**.
 We're composing functions together here with minimal code, and fuss (except that unit parameter), and its much much more succinct than the c# version, but it still expresses what its doing effectively, probably more effectively than in C# as theres less code to read.

 ## Summary
 Partial application is a functional concept thats made possible because F# uses currying to make sure that all functions actually have a single parameter.
-Its very powerful (I'm sure there are many weird and wonderful uses for it I've not even considered yet), but with this power comes a little extra complexity, I can see the unit parameter being a bit like the deferred execution issues you get with Develpers new to Linq.
+Its very powerful (I'm sure there are many weird and wonderful uses for it I've not even considered yet), but with this power comes a little extra complexity, I can see the unit parameter being a bit like the deferred execution issues you get with Developers new to Linq.
 It is yet another tool in F# that allows for writing succinct, yet readable code, something thats very hard to do in C#, especially using pure object oriented features.

 ## A few resources I've read/used
 This started as a simple post about partial application, but turned into a bit more so I've read quite a lot to get to this point, here are a few of the resources I've used to learn about the concepts: